George Scott (wrestler): World Wrestling Federation

-In 1983, Scott received a call from Vince McMahon, Sr. with whom he had a close working relationship while with Jim Crockett Promotions.
+In 1983, Scott received a call from Vince McMahon Sr. with whom he had a close working relationship while with Jim Crockett Promotions.
 Agreeing to assist his son Vince McMahon who had recently taken over the World Wrestling Federation, he was immediately sent to Atlanta to oversee the WWF's purchase of the Saturday night timeslot on TBS, forcing out Georgia Championship Wrestling and resulting what became known as "Black Saturday".
 He was later involved in negotiations with Keith Hart for the McMahon's buyout of Stampede Wrestling which, according to Stu Hart in his biography Stu Hart: Lord of the Ring, was concluded by a handshake agreement.
-The official sale was finalized by Jim Barnett on August 24, 1984 for $1,000,000 to be paid off $100,000 a year.
+The official sale was finalized by Jim Barnett on August 24, 1984, for $1,000,000 to be paid off $100,000 a year.

-While in the area, he began running events in Miami, Florida which soon became very profitable for the company and he soon began booking for the entire promotion.
-Between 1984-1985, the WWF was grossing between $3–4 million on weekends.
+While in the area, he began running events in Miami, Florida, which soon became very profitable for the company, and he soon began booking for the entire promotion.
+Between 1984 and 1985, the WWF was grossing between $3 million and $4 million on weekends.
 He was directly involved in planning some of the biggest events in the promotion's history including WrestleMania I and 2, the first televised shows for Saturday Night's Main Event and the supercard Big Event at Toronto's Exhibition Stadium.
 Scott appeared on-camera at WrestleMania when, during the main event between Hulk Hogan & Mr. T and "Rowdy" Roddy Piper and Paul Orndorff, he pulled guest official Muhammad Ali out of the ring as he was supposed to be an outside-the-ring referee.